Leicestershire and Sussex break duck in T20 Blast

 They both fell to Jordan Thompson (3-34) but Leicestershire's total proved enough for a 31-run victory despite opener Dawid Malan's 50 off 38 balls, with Harry Brook reaching a combined 1,000 runs in both formats this season before he was caught in the deep off Naveen for 29.

-Elsewhere in North Group, Tim David's 60 off 25 balls, including four sixes, helped Lancashire Lightning reach 183-7 against Worcestershire Rapids at Old Trafford.
+Elsewhere in North Group, Tim David's 60 off 25 balls, including four sixes, helped Lancashire Lightning reach 183-7 against Worcestershire Rapids at Old Trafford after Pat Brown(3-35) had reduced them to 54-3.

 New Zealander Colin Munro hit 53 off 36 for the visitors, but he was then lbw to fast bowler Richard Gleeson, whose T20 career-best figures of 5-33 led Lancashire to a 12-run win as the Rapids finished on 171-8.